top of page

 3. Strict monks from Oostbroek arrive

 It is the year 1132 when the bishop of Utrecht, Andreas of Cuijk, on the request of the citizens of Stavoren, intervenes in the clerical community.
 By the beginning of the twelfth century, a lay church exists, dedicated to Our Lady Mary, together with a chapter of twelve canons.
 However, the canons of the chapter led a dishonourable life and neglected their responsibilities.
-Bishop Andreas decided that the monks of the recently established monastery at Oostbroek (meaning ‘eastern swamps’), just east of the city of Utrecht, would take over the whole lot at Stavoren and establish a proper and full-swing abbey.
-The newly established monastery by the pious monks of Oostbroek was a so-called double monastery, meaning both monks and nuns (i.e. convent or Frouwen Cloister) lived there.
-Of course in separate buildings.
+Bishop Andreas decided that the monks of the recently established monastery at Oostbroek (meaning 'eastern swamps'), just east of the city of Utrecht, would take over the whole lot at Stavoren and establish a proper and full-swing abbey.
+The newly established monastery set up the pious monks relocated from Oostbroek, was a so-called double monastery, meaning that both monks and nuns (i.e. convent or Frouwen Cloister) lived there.
+Of course, in separate buildings.
 The monks and nuns lived according to the very strict and sober Rule of Saint Benedict.

 Benedictine monastery of Oostbroek (Oistbrouck), the convent (Frouwen Cloister) and the city of Utrecht

 The Saint Odulf Abbey was set up about 800 meters west of Stavoren.
-With that, it was the first monastery in Friesland (Betten 2009).
+With that, it was the first monastery in the province of Friesland (Betten 2009).
 Today, that is exactly 800 meters from the shores in the Lake IJsselmeer.
 This immediately illustrates the problem.
-The coast of the southwest of Friesland lay much further west in the past.
-It was tidal marshland consisting of clay on peat soil where the abbey was built.
-With the land-eating process, initiated by the Roman General Drusus a millennium before, that was still going on.
+The coast of the southwest of the province of Friesland lay much further west in the past.
+Back then it was tidal marshland consisting of clay on peat soil where the abbey was built.
+With a land-eating process, initiated by the Roman General Drusus a millennium before as explained earlier this blog post, that was still going on.
 Moreover, the sea level was rising gradually too.
 Certainly during the High Middle Ages, the number of storm floods increased as well, which accelerated the degradation of the coastline.

-The monks of Oostbroek were familiar with sweet water, river swamps.
-But were they able to cope with the swamps of the salty sea?
-With living on tidal marshland?
-Did the men of God from the hinterland consult the maritime locals about what a proper and safe spot could be to build a costly abbey?
+The monks of Oostbroek were familiar with sweet-water river swamps.
+The word broek means 'wet lowland' in the Dutch language.
+But were they able to cope with the swamps of a salty sea?
+Did they know what it takes to live on tidal marshland?
+Had the men of God from the hinterland consult the maritime locals about what a proper and safe spot could be to build a costly abbey?
 In defence of the monks and in contrast to the Cistercians, the Benedictine Order primarily focussed on wandering through the lands to proclaim the faith.
-Not on building monasteries.
+Building monasteries was not their core business.

-The abbey not only had possessions in the province of Friesland, but also in the region of Westfriesland in the province of Noord Holland, and possessed the islands Urk and Emmeloord (Schokland).
+The abbey not only had possessions in the province of Friesland, but also in the region of Westfriesland in the province of Noord Holland, and it possessed the islands of Urk and Emmeloord (modern Schokland).

 4. Storm surges from sea arrive